servactory/servactory.com/docs/guide/options/usage.md

 :::

-Each expected hash key must be described in the following format:
+Describe each expected hash key in this format:

 ```ruby
 {